dfuenzalida/clustered-jboss/README.md

 # Clustered JBoss Quickstart

+To complete this quickstart you will need an active Azure Subscription and the following tools installed on your machine:

+- Azure CLI
+- Java 11
+- Maven

-To complete this quickstart you will need an active Azure Subscription and the Azure CLI.
-If you do not have the Azure CLI installed locally, you can use the [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/quickstart) in your web browser.
+If you do not have those tools installed locally, you can use the [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/quickstart) in your web browser.

 1. Clone this repository